 The app is set up to allow not just searches but also browsing organized by “aisle,” to mirror an in-store shopping experience.
 You can also browse “New” to see all recently added products, regardless of category.
 Suggestions of related items are also offered when you add something to your cart.
 You can pay by bank card, credit card, or PayPal.

 Flink is a grocery delivery service modeled closely after Gorillas, entering the market in 2021.
-The company offers the same promise of 10-minute delivery (within downtown areas in Germany).

 How It Works

 Flink also works only via their app, which is available in English.

 Unlike Gorillas, you can start filling your shopping cart with Flink before registering a user account, which makes it easy to test out.
 You can shop by food category as with any food delivery app, but Flink also has some unique categories like “breakfast in bed” for when you just want to stay in and treat yourself and “Stay Safe” for masks, rapid tests, and other hygienic supplies.
 Pay within the app and then you can track your order’s progress in real time as it is filled and delivered.